 Brazil bank lending grows 0.8% in April

-A broad measure of Brazilian consumer and business default ratios rose to 3.5% from 3.4% in March.
+A broad measure of Brazilian consumer and business default ratios rose to 3.5% in April from 3.4% the month before.

 ($1 = 5.3325 reais)